How would you like to pay off your home and run the mortgage contract through the shredder a lot sooner than the 30 years many homeowners take?

 esfera / Shutterstock.com

-If locking into a shorter mortgage with higher monthly payments feels scary, you can get much the same effect by refinancing — if rates are low enough to justify a refinance — into a cheaper 30-year mortgage but paying it off on a 15-year (or 10-year or 20-year) schedule.
+If locking into a shorter mortgage with higher monthly payments feels scary, you can get much the same effect by refinancing into a cheaper 30-year mortgage but paying it off on a shorter schedule.

-This option requires willpower, because you must choose a higher payment than you are required to make each month.
-But it gives you the flexibility of falling back to your smaller required payment if you need extra cash.
+This option requires willpower, because you’re making a larger payment than you are required to each month.
+But it gives you the option to fall back to your smaller required payment if you need extra cash.

 7. Decide if refinancing is cost-effective